-- Grades are posted/recorded no later than five school days from the date the assignment is placed in the gradebook with exception given for projects or long-term assignments. - 2.
+- 1. Grades are posted/recorded no later than five school days from the date the assignment is placed in the gradebook with exception given for projects or long-term assignments. - 2.
 Grades are based on individual student mastery of standards using designated resources of which correlate to such standards.
 Grades should reflect a student's academic achievement for the grading period and align to some degree with schoolwide and classroom assessments. - 3.
 Formalized accommodations and/or instructional modifications must be specified/approved within a specific learning plan established by our resource/support programs to modify existing grading practices (i.e., VINE or Intervention).

-Progress Reports & Report Cards
+Report Cards

-Progress reports will be issued to all students during each academic quarter.
 Report cards are issued every nine weeks.
 The report cards contain grades from the end of each quarter, semester, and overall academic year.
 Families are responsible for printing a copy of the quarter or year-end report cards after they are sent via email.
 The link to access report cards expires after a given span of time and will become inaccessible.